fisco/davidfiscocom-productivity/_drafts/2016-09-27-mooc-synergy.md

 date: '2006-09-27'
 ---

-In the *Seven Habits of Highly Successful People*, author Stephen Covey wrote as his 6th habit:
+In the *Seven Habits of Highly Successful People*, author Stephen Covey wrote as his 6th habit, entitled Synergy:

 > Synergy is everywhere in nature.
 If you plant two plants close together, the roots comingle and
 > improve the quality of the soil so that both plants will grow better than if they were separated. [...]
 The whole